Tenant Screening and Lease-Up

 All leases of properties built before 1978 must be tested and must include information about Lead Paint Poisoning Prevention.
 We provide these pamphlets and obtain a receipt.

-MOVE-IN - We’re ready for move in!
+We’re ready for move in!
 The lease is signed and the security deposit is paid.
 We collect the first month’s rent and pass on the keys.
 Tenants also receive an inspection form on which they may note existing damages.
 The owner or property manager may accompany the tenant for a move-in inspection, but there is no requirement to do so.